eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/5-catalog.md

 sidebar_position: 5
 ---

-# Fetching provider's Catalog
+# Fetching a provider's Catalog

 The catalog API is the first request in this sequence that passes through the Dataspace.
-It is executed by the Data Consumer against her own Control Plane and triggers the retrieval of a catalog from a specified Data Provider.
+It is executed by the Data Consumer against their own Control Plane and triggers the retrieval of a catalog from a specified Data Provider.
 The request looks like this:

 ```http